 - Wake up early and drive to Devil’s Peak.
-Walk the trail to the top of the peak and take in the awesome view.
+Walk the trail to the top of the peak and take in the fabulous view.
 Think about the devil.

-- Once complete, go to the outback town of Quorn and have lunch there.
+- Once completed, go to the outback town of Quorn and have lunch there.

 - In the afternoon, walk to the top of the spectacular mountain called The Dutchmans Stern.
-Believe me, the view alone is spectacular.
-Bring something sweet to have for an afternoon snack.
+The view is spectacular!
+Bring something sweet with you to have for an afternoon snack.

 Spend the second night in Quorn, Port Augusta, or Wilpena Pound.

 Wake up early and drive to Wilpena Pound.
-Go and do the 10-12 hour return hike to the top of St Mary Peak (1,170m).
-This is the highest mountain peak in the Flinders Rangers formed by a humongous meteor crash.
+Then, do the 10-12 hour return hike to the top of St Mary Peak (1,170m).
+This is the highest mountain peak in the Flinders Rangers, formed by a massive meteor crash.

 Spend the third night in Wilpena Pound or Quorn.